-In the opinion of the Directors, there were no significant changes in the state of affairs of the Trust during the year other than the matters previously disclosed under the review and results of operations.
+In the opinion of the Directors, there were no other significant changes in the state of affairs of the Trust during the financial year.

 Directors' report (continued)

 Likely developments and expected results of operations

 The Trust will continue to be managed in accordance with its investment objectives and guidelines as set out in the governing documents of the Trust and in accordance with the provisions of the Trust's Constitution.